 Comments welcome (see below)

-DRAFT PAPER PRESENTED AT COSPAR, JULY 2018: Humans to Mars Political History (pdf.
+PAPER PRESENTED AS POSTER TALK AT COSPAR, JULY 2018: Humans to Mars Political History (pdf.

 Op-Ed: Back to Back to the Moon [ March 2018] The new policy may mean the end of the U.S. human space exploration – never to go beyond the Moon.